jlimsy/fruit-pos/README.md

    - Owner can view all pending orders.
    - Owner can add new fruits into fruit inventory.
    - Owner can view Sales Dashboard.
+3. In Sales Dashboard, owner can view:
+   - Overall revenue made
+   - Overall number of fruits sold

 ### Authentication User Story